 I show where the error is made.
 Everyone can follow it.

 Many think that renormalization belongs to relativistic quantum non linear field theories, and it is true, but it is not all the truth.
-The truth is that renormalization arises every time when we modify undesirably coefficients of our equations by introducing somewhat erroneous “interaction”, so we return to the old (good) values and call it renormalization.
-Both modifications of coefficients show our shameful errors in modeling and this can be demonstrated quite easily with help of a simple and exactly solvable equation system resembling the Classical and Quantum Electrodynamics.
+The truth is that renormalization arises every time when we modify undesirably coefficients of our equations by introducing somewhat erroneous “interaction”, so we must return to the old (good) values and call it renormalization.
+Both modifications of coefficients show our shameful errors in modeling and this can be demonstrated quite easily with help of a simple and exactly soluble equation system resembling the radiation reaction problem in Classical and Quantum Electrodynamics.

 Let us consider a couple of very familiar differential equations with phenomenological coefficients (two Newton equations):